I tried the three most popular cheap fitness trackers on Amazon: here is my honest opinion

 Stats: 0.96-inch TFT-LCD screen, 90mAh Li battery, charing time – 2 hours

-It's true that when compared to more capable bands, such as the Honor Band 6 or the Garmin Venu 2, the Letscom Tracker ID152 performance is less than stellar, but it's not without its merits.
+It's true that when compared to more capable bands, such as the Honor Band 6 or the Garmin Venu 2, the Letscom Tracker ID152 performance is less than stellar, but this fitness tracker is not completely without merits.

-For example, it has an 'up to' 10 days battery life, probably helped by the smallish display.
-It's pretty lightweight and has an IP68 water rated case.
-The user interface is also simple – but perhaps a bit too simple, particularly if you've ever tried a more expensive fitness tracker before.
+For one, it has an 'up to' 10 days battery life, probably helped by the smallish display and It's also pretty lightweight, not to mention it has an IP68 water rated case.
+The user interface is simple – but perhaps a bit too simple, particularly if you've ever tried a more expensive fitness tracker before.

+The Letscom Tracker ID152 is not a touchscreen wearable, unlike more illustrious fitness trackers: there is only one capacitive touch button under the display.
+The only way to interact with the fitness band is to short/long press this sad little button.
+No swiping, people!

-I couldn't find a way to change any setting on the watch or to check old activity data – run history, for instance.
-There is no way of turning the tracker off either.
+I couldn't find a way to change any setting on the watch or to check old activity data either, such as run history etc. There is no way of turning the tracker off either, surprisingly.

-Speaking of running: during a run test, the average heart rate reading from the Letscom Tracker ID152 wasn't far off from the one gathered from the COROS Pace 2, the latter which is an accurate running watch in my experience, and the heart rate graph also looked similar, to my surprise.
+Speaking of running: during the run workout test, the average heart rate reading from the Letscom Tracker ID152 wasn't far off from the one gathered from the COROS Pace 2, the latter which is an accurate running watch in my experience.
+Better still, both heart rate graphs looked kind-of similar: not too shabby!

-The fitness tracker has no built-in GPS but it can connect to your phone's GPS in a similar way to older Fitbits.
-When running without the phone, pace and distance data were way off, which is to be expected, especially given the price.
+The Letscom Tracker ID152 has no built-in GPS but it can connect to your phone's GPS in a similar way to older Fitbits do.
+However, when running without the phone, I found that the pace and distance data were waaaaaay off, which is to be expected, considering the price.

 Teminice Fitness Tracker ID152 review